duleorlovic/blog/_posts/2016-04-20-bundler-bower-gulp-npm-yarn-webpack-tips.markdown

 at least `4.3`.
 You can actually use notation `4.x`.
 You should support broad range of gems `>= 3.2, < 5.0`,

+When you run `bundle update` and get several error messages like: `Bundler could not find compatible versions for gem "actionmailer":` than look at last message since other could be solved when we solve last one.
+Check that `bundler` is latest, use `~>` instead of `=` version.

 # RVM

 Install specific version and patch level `rvm install 2.3.3-p451`